openmrs/openmrs-ocl-client/README.md

     ```
     npm start
     ```
-- The site should now be running at http://localhost:3000/ in the browser where you will see the app, You can change the port to your wish.
+- The site should now be running at http://localhost:3000/ in the browser where you will see the app.
+You can change the port as you wish.
-### To change ports
+### To change ports.
 ```
 - Modify scripts part of package.json and add the port you want to use:
 ```